dxc-technology/halstack-style-guide/guidelines/components/file-input/README.md

 ## States

-The component input-file is made-up of an input (type: file) and a file-item(s).
+The component file input is made-up of an input (type: file) and a file-item(s).

 ### File